 Where Børsen Spiseri Sits in the Picture

 A waterfront address in a working Lofoten harbour does not require the same infrastructure as a tasting-menu restaurant in Oslo or the kind of technical precision tracked at places like Le Bernardin in New York City or Lazy Bear in San Francisco.
 What it requires is a kitchen that does not squander what arrives at the door.
-The competitive set for Børsen Spiseri is not the Michelin-starred Norwegian tier; it is the community of harbour-town restaurants that have learned to let geography do the work.
+The competitive set for Børsen Spiseri is the community of harbour-town restaurants that have learned to let geography do the work.
 That is a different discipline, but not a lesser one.

 Comparable Spots, Quickly